dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 - [`DocumentScanner()`]({{ site.api }}index.html#documentscanner)

-This step creates the **MDS** UI, which occupies the entire visible area of the browser window by default when launched.
-If needed, you can specify a container to restrict the UI's size.
+This step creates the **MDS** UI, which by default occupies the entire visible area of the browser window when launched.
+If needed, you can restrict the UI to a specific container.
 For more details, refer to [Confine DocumentScanner UI to a Specific Container](#example-1-confine-documentscanner-ui-to-a-specific-container).

 > [!WARNING]
 > Instantiating the `DocumentScanner` requires a valid license key.